namiwa/go-web/README.md

 ## BUGS

+- [ ] buildServe freezes the last item in memory, shows the same page despite different routes
+- [ ] fsnotify does not seem to restart webserver (doesn't work on windows so far)
 - [ ] dev serve serves EVERYTHING in target path...
 - [x] fix recursion directory and file traversal